 The voluntary Board members bring enthusiasm and diverse skills to their governance role, guiding the manner and functioning of the organisation to enable it to meet its goals.
 Accountability to both the community, including service users, and the funding body underscores all Board deliberations.
 Both staff and service users benefit from the collaborative work and wisdom of the Board and their ongoing commitment to and support for the Service is highly valued.
-The service particularly appreciated Board members giving their time to participating in the Strategic Planning review day in October 2015.

-In August 2015 Board members decided to hold management meetings on a bimonthly basis, with capacity for flexibility around necessary decision-making outside of meetings.
-A monthly Risk Management Schedule is checked by
+In August 2015 Board members decided to hold management meetings on a bi-monthly basis, with capacity for flexibility around necessary decision-making outside of meetings.
+A monthly Risk Management Schedule is checked by Management to ensure compliance with all statutory and non-statutory obligations.
+The Board of Management meets bi- monthly on the second Tuesday at 12.30 pm.
+FSCFSS maintains Directors' and Officers' Liability insurance for Board members.